 Two or more people on-site may interview you for a few hours or up to an entire day.
-It is appropriate to ask what the agenda will be for your second interview.
-This information will help you as you prepare.
-Treat each interview as if it were your first.
+It is appropriate to ask what the agenda will be for your second interview beforehand, as this information will help you as you prepare.
+Treat each interview as if it were your first as far as professionalism.